Do you know how to find land for living off the grid? The perfect land for building your off grid homestead?

 Also, manure is a building material.
 It’s added to the mix when building cob houses and provides insulative and adhesive factors that mud and clay don’t.
 And I’ve heard it also deters pests.

 Having horses or cattle will provide you with plenty of manure for building and growing crops.

 In my search for the “perfect off grid property” I realized after a while that “perfect” was subjective, and “practical” was objectively much smarter.

 Buying land that is practical and lends itself to building an off grid homestead is by far the MOST IMPORTANT aspect.
 It’s even more important than the legalities of building codes, city ordinances, restrictions and covenants.
 Why?
 Simple.
 Because with too many restrictions the land is NOT practical to build an off grid homestead.
-It will help weed out the properties which aren’t good
+It will help weed out the properties that aren’t good.

-I use City-Data.com to hlp me find areas which are better suited for power generation.
-They have indepth information at a glance an offer tons of demographic, geographic, and climatological options when searching for locations.
-They also have small topography maps, tables, maps, charts and graphs with more information than you could ever possibly use.
+I use City-Data.com to help me find areas that are better suited for power generation.
+They have in-depth information at a glance and offer tons of demographic, geographic, and climatological options when searching for locations.
+They also have small topography maps, tables, maps, charts, and graphs with more information than you could ever possibly use.

 Here’s an example of the climate information from City-Data.com.

 ZONING, BUILDING CODES, ORDINANCES, COVENANTS, RESTRICTIONS & HOAs

 It seems no matter how hard you look, you’re always going to have restrictions on what you can do or build, and how you do it.
 The quickest, easiest, and most practical way to find a good location is to avoid larger cities.

 Large metropolitan areas tend to have more restrictions than rural areas.
 This is not always true but is a general rule to go by.
 Some locations in the Western United States are more open to things, while other areas are not.